twsswt/fuzzi-moss/README.md

-# Fuzzi Moss - Code Fuzzing for Simulating Variance in Models of Socio-technical Systems
+# Fuzzi Moss

+A code fuzzing library for simulating variance in models of socio-technical systems, based on the PyDySoFu library.

 ## Contributors